htartisan/RDB-libs/README.md

 - Thread Manager classes
 - XML Data classes

-This code is primarilly based on c++17, and has been desingned to work on the following OSs:
+This code is primarilly based on c++17, and has been compiled using: MSVC [2017], GCC [G++], Xcode has been desingned to work on the following OSs:
 - Windows [32/64]
 - Linux
 - MacOS